-Never been in love, never had sex (virgin), never have a boy friend, never heard a love word, feel so lonely, feel so depressed, feel like hell.
-I am over weight.
+I have never been in love, never had sex (virgin), never had a boyfriend, and never heard a word of love.
+I feel so lonely and depressed - I feel like I'm in hell.
+I am overweight.
 I started dieting when I was 10 years old.
-I have tried every thing starting with herbs, to Chinese needles, to electric waves, and at last surgery "lap band."
-Nothing worked, I am starting to gain weight in stead of losing it.
+I have tried everything, from herbs to acupuncture, to electric waves, and as a last resort, "lap band" surgery.
+Nothing worked.
+I am starting to gain weight instead of losing it.
 Each time I lose 10 kg I end up gaining 20 kg.
-I fail in every thing, I can't find a partner, I can't find a job, I can't live, I cry day and night wishing to die.
-I feel like my life has stopped at this point, I need help but can't ask for it now.
+I fail in everything.
+I can't find a partner, I can't find a job, and I can't live.
+I cry day and night wishing to die.
+I feel like my life has stopped at this point.
+I need help.

-How could I help my self to accept my size and restart my life happily large?
+How do I accept myself and my size, and restart my life happily large?

 My dear (I refuse to call you "FatyGirl" - you are a young woman TRAPPED in a fat body),

 I can feel your suffering.
 You feel terrible, worthless, without anything to live for.
 You hate yourself, and feel sorry for yourself, and you don't think you have deserved this fate.

 You are not alone.
 Most of the people you see around you, the ones with the usual-shaped bodies, are also handicapped, one way or another.
 Many of them are also very unhappy, being the way they are.
 Many slim, attractive women get married and have children.
 Then they find that their husband treats them terribly, beats them, keeps money from them, cheats on them with other women.
 And the children may give them nothing but heartache and trouble, year after year.

 This is not true for everyone of course, but it is common enough that I have had hundreds of clients with such problems.